Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: CPU Bottleneck in LLM Inference

-\textbf{Experimental setup.} We evaluate Llama 3.1 8B and Qwen 2.5 14B on the three machines in Table~\ref{tab:system-setup}, using 4- and 8-GPU configurations.
+\textbf{Experimental setup.} We evaluate three models spanning sizes and sparsity regimes: Llama 3.1 8B (Blackwell, dense), Qwen3-30B-Instruct-2507 (H100, MoE with 3B active parameters), and Llama 3.1 70B (H100, dense), each in 4-GPU (TP=4) and 8-GPU (TP=8) configurations.
+All models run in bfloat16 (bf16) precision.
+The TTFT decomposition in \Cref{fig:token-eval} is measured separately on H200 (Llama 70B with 32 CPU cores and Qwen3-30B with 16 CPU cores).
 CPU resources are provisioned at four levels: (\#GPUs + 1) cores (least-CPU case), 2$\times$\#GPUs, 4$\times$\#GPUs, and 8$\times$\#GPUs (CPU-abundant cases).
-As described in Section~\ref{sec:setup}, vLLM V1 requires at least (\#GPUs + 2) concurrent processes; our least-CPU configuration of (\#GPUs + 1) cores is therefore already below this minimum, guaranteeing that at least one process must time-share a core via OS scheduling.
-We include this extreme configuration because our cluster log analysis (Section~\ref{sec:slurm}) reveals that users frequently request such constrained allocations, making this level of oversubscription a realistic operational scenario.
-In practice, allocating exactly \#GPUs cores caused the system to operate prohibitively slowly, so we use (\#GPUs + 1) as the bare-minimum functional configuration.
-This range lets us characterize the workload's CPU intensity.
-For each configuration, we measure the time-to-first-token latency, which includes tokenization and one model forward pass.
+Attacker RPS values differ across models: Llama uses 8 and 16, while Qwen3-30B uses 2 and 4 because the higher rates time out across all cells for the sparse MoE Qwen3-30B (\Cref{sec:moe-discussion}).
+As described in \Cref{sec:setup}, vLLM V1 requires at least (\#GPUs + 2) concurrent processes; our least-CPU configuration of (\#GPUs + 1) cores is therefore already below this minimum, guaranteeing that at least one process must time-share a core via OS scheduling.
+In practice, allocating exactly \#GPUs cores causes the system to operate prohibitively slowly, so we use (\#GPUs + 1) as the bare-minimum functional configuration.
+For each configuration, we measure the TTFT, which includes tokenization and one model forward pass.
 The attacker sequence length ranges from 1.8k to 114k tokens, while the victim's sequence length is 2.8k tokens.
 There are slight differences in the exact token count between the Llama and Qwen models.
-We measured the average latency of five continuous victim requests after the attack commenced.
-The attacker's requests per second (RPS) were set to 8 and 16.
+We measure the average latency of four victim requests after dropping the first post-attack sample as a warmup.